sagar30051991/nifty_erpnext/erpnext/docs/user/manual/en/CRM/contact.md

 # Contact and Address

-Contacts do not need to be linked to another document, they can be stand alone.
-You can even create a contact with only a first name, not linked to any other document or party (Customer/Supplier).
+Contacts are not necessarily linked to another document.
+They can be stand alone, just a Contact with a First Name not linked to any other document or
+Contacts can be linked to a Party, that is either a Customer or a Supplier.

 The Contact_ID is automatically created: